luguben/dec-2021/content/authors/admin/_index.md

 email: ""
 superuser: true
 highlight_name: true
 ---

-I am Benjamin Kweku Lugu.
-You can call me Ben or Crown.
-Am currently a PhD student at the University of Alabama, Tuscaloosa, in the department of Educational Studies in Psychology, Research Methodology, and Counseling.
-I am majoring in Educational Statistics and Research Methods.
-Over the past few years, my research direction has been on the application structural equation modeling for behavior analyses.
+Benjamin is a PhD student at The University of Alabama, Tuscaloosa, in the department of Educational Studies in Psychology, Research Methodology, and Counseling.
+He is majoring in Educational Statistics and Research Methods.
+Over the years,  his research direction has been on the application structural equation modeling for behavior analyses.